jscarle/GeneratedEndpoints/README.md

 app.Run();
 ```

 `AddEndpointHandlers` ensures any non-static handler types can be resolved from dependency injection, while `MapEndpointHandlers` generates Minimal API route mappings for every annotated method in the application.
+Both extension methods reside in the `Microsoft.AspNetCore.Generated.Routing` namespace.

 ### 3. Compose additional endpoints